-Like many doomsayers ventured to say, it seems that they were going to put together 20 geeks, and an old lady what reseñaba minutes before the event: "It's a shame that youth comes not defend their rights."
+Like many doomsayers venture to say, that would seem to put together 20 geeks, and an old lady what reseñaba minutes before the event: "It's a shame that youth comes not defend their rights."
 He was right in part, but the Internet is not exclusive chavalería, is a treasure for all citizens.
 I would rather say it's a shame that society comes not defend their basic rights today, in case anyone was not aware, as are the Red battlefield.
 We're playing the future model of society and the Spaniards were asleep.

 But hey, it's better that you see yourselves some of the testimonials that someone with very good sense has put online: